Simas2006/NewsBias/wiki/Terms Of Service.md

 NewsBias handles copyright infringement claims in accordance with the United States Digital Millennium Copyright Act.

-7 - Moderation.

-You are permitted to:
-  - Access reports submitted by Users anonymously,
-  - Remove articles or comments from the Site,
-  - Increment (or decrement) the votes on any particular comment substantially
-  - Access unscrambled statistics

-In order to access these functions, the Owner will provide you with a code, which you may input into any Device which you own in order to access the capabilities.
-You may not publish the code in any form or provide to any person unauthorized by the Owner the code.

 7 - Cookie Policy

 NewsBias does not use cookies in the normal sense, it uses a capability in JavaScript called Local Storage.
 Local Storage is necessary for the Site to function properly.
 If you do not consent to the usage of Local Storage by the Site, you may not use the Site, and these Terms shall be unilaterally terminated except for Section 4.
 The Site stored the following data in LS: